github/vscode-codeql/.github/TELEMETRY.md

-# Telemetry in the CodeQL for VS Code
+# Telemetry in the CodeQL extension for VS Code

 ## Why do you collect data?

-GitHub collects usage data and metrics to help us improve Salesforce Extensions for VS Code.
+GitHub collects usage data and metrics to help us improve CodeQL for VS Code.

 ## What data is collected